 On May 2, 2023, Fireweed announced plans for the largest drill program in the history of the Company with goals to expand all known mineralized zones.
 Five drills have been contracted with plans to drill at least 16,000 metres focused largely on growth through step-out drilling at the Boundary Zone, and step-out and infill drilling at Tom and Jason.
-Initial mobilization is planned for May to support camp opening and expansion with drilling to begin in June and continue through to September with the option to extend into the fall.
+Drilling with all five rigs is now underway.